Skip to main content

 Close Contacts

 All EC-El classes have established assigned seating for lunch and spaces for resting.
 Classroom mapping of those assigned spaces will facilitate contact tracing of close contacts following a classroom exposure.
 Individuals determined a close contact will be required to quarantine; parents of students outside of the close contact zone will be able to choose whether their child quarantines or not.
-MCS will continue to notify the classroom affected and the entire community when a positive case occurs within the student and staff bodies.
+FMSL will continue to notify the classroom affected and the entire community when a positive case occurs within the student and staff bodies.

 On-Site COVID Testing

-MCS has decided to move forward with implementing the UDOH’s on-site COVID testing program.
+FMSL has decided to move forward with implementing the UDOH’s on-site COVID testing program.
 The community is invited to attend a virtual Information Night on November 16 to hear details of the testing.
 An invitation will be sent closer to the date.
 So we can make the best use of our time that night, please submit your questions or concerns to margaretmcdonald@mcsslc.com in advance of the event.
 We are very grateful to the following parents for their help in facilitating this program:

 • Elena Dicus, JD/MHA, is an administrator at Primary Children’s Hospital.
 She has extensive experience in healthcare compliance and regulatory issues, as well as hospital and clinic operations.
 Her 2 year old Charlie is in Stars and has just learned how to perform his own nasal swabs!

 • Tera Purkey, MPH, is a program manager at BioFire Diagnostics.
-She just can’t get enough of diagnostic testing, so she’s teamed up to help coordinate COVID testing at MCS.
+She just can’t get enough of diagnostic testing, so she’s teamed up to help coordinate COVID testing at FMSL.
 Her daughter June is an infant in the Sego Lily classroom.

 • Matthew Nicholaou is an Associate Professor and the Dumke Endowed Chair of the Medical Laboratory Sciences Department at Weber State University.
 He has worked as a clinical microbiologist at the Children’s Hospital of Philadelphia, earned a Doctor of Public Health in Infectious Diseases and Microbiology from the University of Pittsburgh, worked as a consultant for the US Department of Defense, and has over 20 years of expertise in infectious diseases and diagnostic testing.
 He also validated one of Binax’s first rapid antigen tests for detecting strep throat in pediatric patients.
 He is the father of Eleanor in Willows.

-• Sophie Lake has been a Toddler Teacher at MCS for the past 12 years.
-She is the proud parent to Frankie (Willows) and Georgia (Moons) who have both attended MCS since they were just 6 months old!
+• Sophie Lake has been a Toddler Teacher at FMSL for the past 12 years.
+She is the proud parent to Frankie (Willows) and Georgia (Moons) who have both attended FMSL since they were just 6 months old!
 She recently achieved her CNA (Certified Nursing Assistant) licence and is extremely excited to collaborate with this team as the health and safety of our community has always been a priority for her.

 Update on COVID-19 School Testing Program

-Why Consider Testings at MCS?
+Why Consider Testings at FMSL?

 Testing provides an important layer of prevention, particularly in areas with substantial to high community transmission levels.
 Many people with COVID-19 don’t have symptoms but can still spread the virus; finding who has the virus early means steps can be taken to prevent COVID-19 from spreading and causing an outbreak.
 Regular testing also means parents or guardians get notified if their child tests positive, allowing them to plan for treatment and take steps to protect the rest of the family from COVID-19.
 The Utah Department of Health (UDOH) is partnering with public, charter and private schools to make on-site school testing possible in a concerted effort to keep schools open and students attending in-person instruction.